benignware/schedulable/README.md

 end
 ```
 This will add a has_many-association with the name 'event_occurences' to your event-model.
-Instances of occurrences are built when the schedule is saved.
+Instances of remaining occurrences are built when the schedule is saved.
+If the schedule has changed, the occurrences will be rebuilt if dates have also changed.
+Otherwise the time of the occurrence record will be adjusted to the new time.
+As in real life, previous occurrences will always stay untouched.

 #### Terminating and non-terminating events
 An event is terminating if an until- or count-attribute has been specified.